 Note, the feelings did not go away immediately.
 My throat felt the same sensation when I put on the 4th tray (after cleaning the brand-new trays).
 However, it definitely wasn’t as bad as before.
 I did the same for my 5th and 6th trays and the feelings never returned.
 It might have something to do with the chemical residual on the trays as I wasn’t cleaning the new trays thoroughly before.

 I am running out of the crystals and plan on getting some hydrogen peroxide to make a diluted cleaning solution instead.
+(Oct 3, 2021: further research suggested that I shouldn’t use hydrogen peroxide at all on my Invisalign trays)

 Quality Flossers Matter